🗃️Bibliography

 https://abc-transitionbascarbone.fr/agir/se-former-au-bilan-carbone/arrow-up-right

-A first essential step to handle the Bilan Carbone®, the training makes it possible to acquire the skills necessary to use the Bilan Carbone® methodology and tools.
-For quality reasons, it is a prerequisite to access all up-to-date Bilan Carbone® tools.
+A first essential step to handle the Bilan Carbone®, the training enables participants to acquire the skills necessary to use the Bilan Carbone® methodology and tools.
+For quality reasons, it is a prerequisite to access the full set of up-to-date Bilan Carbone® tools.

-You will find information on the trainings offered by the ABC and partner training organisations on the ABC website.
+You will find information on the trainings offered by ABC and partner training organizations on ABC's website.

 [Information to come]